lateralblast/ostrich/README.md

 connect to hosts with less that 1024 bit host keys.

 However, sometimes we need to connect to an old piece of hardware that has older versions of SSH that can not be upgraded.
+An example of this is connecting to old APC PDUs.

 This script provides a wrapper that: